emmaraymaker/CEN3031_Project/Sprint2.md

 List unit tests and Cypress test for frontend

+We have implemented two tests using Cypress.
+One checks if the homepage mounts to the testing environments.
+The other tests if  the homepage is named 'Actors Housing'.

+We plan to implement tests in Cypress to check for button clicks and form inputs.

 We plan to create unit tests to tests that our registration forms are being correctly submitted

 List unit tests for backend